ray-project/ray/doc/source/data/monitoring-your-workload.rst

 Iterator stats
 ~~~~~~~~~~~~~~
-If you iterate over the data, iteration stats are also generated.
-Even if you aren't directly iterating over the data, there
+If you iterate over the data, Ray Data also generates iteration stats.
+Even if you aren't directly iterating over the data, you
-might be iteration stats included (for example, if you call :meth:`~ray.data.Dataset.take_all`).
-Some of the stats included at the
+might see iteration stats, for example, if you call :meth:`~ray.data.Dataset.take_all`.
+Some of the stats that Ray Data includes
-iterator level are:
+at the iterator level are:

 * **Iterator initialization**: The time Ray Data spent initializing the iterator.
 This time is internal to Ray Data.
 * **Time user thread is blocked**: The time Ray Data spent producing data in the iterator.
 This time is often the primary execution of a